a20351766/mchain1.2/docs/source/peer-commands.rst

     channel     Operate a channel: create|fetch|join|list|update.
     logging     Log levels: getlevel|setlevel|revertlevels.
     node        Operate a peer node: start|status.
-    version     Print fabric peer version.
+    version     Print mchain peer version.

   Flags:
-        --logging-level string       Default logging level and overrides, see core.yaml for full syntax -v, --version                    Display the build version for this fabric peer
+        --logging-level string       Default logging level and overrides, see core.yaml for full syntax -v, --version                    Display the build version for this mchain peer

   Use "peer [command] --help" for more information about a command.